ALWAYS ANONYMOUS.

 The Crime Stoppers Magazine

-Along with our friends at Crime Watch Publications, we create a magazine filled with crime prevention articles, news and information about Crime Stoppers, the latest statistics and unsolved crimes.
+Along with our friends at Crime Watch Publications, we create a quarterly magazine filled with crime prevention articles, news and information about Crime Stoppers, the latest statistics and unsolved crimes.
 We send it to mailboxes all over Alberta for free and publish it here on our website for digital download.
+If you have content you’d like to see highlighted, please let us know.

-Crime Stoppers produces 26 re-enactments of crimes each year.
-Our re-enactments continue to provide the essential link to help solve crimes by encouraging the public to recall information that they may have previously thought inconsequential.
+Our re-enactments and social media posts provide an opportunity to help law enforcement solve crimes by encouraging the public to recall information they may have previously thought inconsequential.
 The short video clips re-enact crimes as closely as possible, highlight missing person cases, and educate the public on a variety of issues relating to safety.
+Additionally, our YouTube channel houses historical information still relevant today.